quantumlib/Cirq/docs/api.rst

 Deprecated
 ''''''''''

-These objects will be removed in a future version of the library.
+These objects and methods will be removed in a future version of the library.

 .. autosummary::
     :toctree: generated/

     cirq.final_wavefunction
+    cirq.subwavefunction
+    cirq.validate_normalized_state
+    cirq.wavefunction_partial_trace_as_mixture
     cirq.SimulatesIntermediateWaveFunction
-    cirq.subwavefunction
     cirq.WaveFunctionSimulatorState
     cirq.WaveFunctionStepResult
     cirq.WaveFunctionTrialResult
-    cirq.wavefunction_partial_trace_as_mixture
-    cirq.validate_normalized_state